What is Shareholder Protection?

 It provides the necessary capital for the remaining shareholder(s) to buy the deceased’s share of the business.

 The business can continue trading as normal whilst the deceased shareholder’s family can realise the value of their business interest.

-58% of businesses had no formal agreement to establish what would happen if a business owner died.
-Legal & General
+More than half of businesses had no formal agreement to establish what would happen if a business owner died – Legal & General

-Speak to our expert independent advisers and get quotes from all of the UK’s leading business protection insurers
+Speak to our expert independent advisers and get quotes from all of the UK’s leading Shareholder Insurance providers

 What Does Shareholder Protection Cover?

-Should a shareholder die or suffer a terminal illness (diagnosed with less than 12 months to live) the plan would pay out a lump sum to the other shareholder(s).
+Should a shareholder die or suffer a terminal illness (diagnosed with less than 12 months to live) a shareholder protection policy would pay out a lump sum to the other shareholder(s).

 Adding Critical Illness Cover enables the plan to pay out if the shareholder were to suffer a serious illness, such as cancer, heart attack or stroke.

 A Cross-Option Agreement is set-up alongside Shareholder Protection which on death provides the option for the other shareholders to buy the shares (‘Call’ option) and the option for the deceased’s family to sell (‘Put’ Option).

 Should the shareholder suffer a serious illnes only a ‘Put’ option exists, giving the shareholder who has suffered the critical illness the option to sell their shares to the other business owners but not the right for the business to buy the shares.
 This protects a shareholder absent through illness from being forced out of the company.